bankless-academy/bankless-academy/README.md

 # Rollback the last batch of migrations
 knex migrate:rollback
 ```

-## How to import content manually from Notion
+## How to import content from Notion

 ### Where to update the content